21epub/epub-data-client/README.md

 - [x] Local data manupulate
 - [x] Hooks for data client
 - [x] Both for web and node supported
+- [x] Uniform the error catch for both http error and response code error

 ## Install